 - Environmentally friendly

-Many of the biggest shippers and manufacturers are established users of short sea services, because they like the additional opportunities it provides over traditional road transport, including access to the rail network and the option of using the container as extended storage.
+Many of the biggest shippers and manufacturers are established users of short sea services because they like the additional opportunities it provides over traditional road transport such as access to the rail network and the option of using the container as extended storage.

-They can also elect to have container dropped on site for extended loading and unloading.
+They can also choose to have the container dropped on site for extended loading and unloading.